 Books are very difficult to restore because of the bounded pages; which often result to pages sticking or adhering to one another causing irreversible damages.
 Another issue when trying to restore books is the problem on deformation, which can render the book useless.
 The most effective method to use that can recover a water-damaged book is the vacuum-freeze drying process.
 However, the equipment would only be available at document restoration companies and would entail certain costs.

 In such cases, the homeowner should decide if the document or book is worth spending dollars with a restoration company.
 Rare, antique or irreplaceable books would best be restored by professional.
-Meanwhile ordinary books and manuals can be attempted to repair using do-it-yourself method.
-On some cases, the books would not be worthy enough to spend energy and resources with and would just be discarded.
+Meanwhile attempt repair of ordinary books and manuals using do-it-yourself method.
+In some cases, the books are not worthy enough to spend energy and resources with and would are simply discarded.

-Depending on the extent of water or moisture absorption, document drying can be done.
-Either using state of the art technologies employed by professional restoration companies, or through do-it-yourself methods which are performed by the homeowners themselves.
+Document drying, depending on the extent of water or moisture absorption, is possible.
+Either using state of the art technologies employed by professional restoration companies, or through do-it-yourself methods, performed by the homeowners themselves.
 Such methods include air-drying, dehumidification and vacuum-freeze drying, which are effective enough to restore water-damaged documents to almost its original conditions.

 Restoration Techniques: Loose Paper Sheets and Small Compilations